approach0/search-engine/README.md

 ### 4. Test some commands you build
 This project is still in its early stage, nothing really to show you now.
 However, you can play with some existing commands:

-* Run our TeX parser to see the corresponding operator tree of a math expression:
+* Run our TeX parser to see the corresponding operator tree of a math expression
 	```
 	$ ./tex-parser/run/test-tex-parser.out
 	edit: a+b/c